A Snippet From

 There has recently been a flurry of comments about various mechanics in bike shops on the Chit Chat group and having owned a bike shop and being a bike mechanic, I’d like to weigh in with a few comments to ponder.

-A bike shop has to be able to service bikes as an after sales service.
-A good set of tools will set you back anything between R60k to R100k.
+A bike shop has to be able to service bikes as an after-sales service.
+A good set of tools will set you back anywhere between R60k to R100k.
 You also have to consider the cost of carrying enough spares to be able to do quick turnover of bikes.

 A full service and wash of a bike will take anything between 2 or 3 hours.
 Interestingly the better components are much easier to service than the cheaper ones so it is quicker and easier to service the R50k plus bikes than the under R10k.
 A mechanic will only be able to do 2 or 3 bikes in a day at best.